slash4-de/openstack/source/day1.rst

 |image10|

 	c.
 A new popup window will appear.
 Enter a name for the key and paste the contents of the public key.
 You can create the new key according to the instructions on the right.
+	   You can import your exiting public keys from your personal machine as well.
+If you have a linux PC then you can use the following command:

+		ssh-keygen -t rsa  <YourKeyName>    # ( Replace <YourKeyName> with your new key name)

+	  If you are using a windows based PC, you can use the  PUTTYGEN software utility to create  a public key.

 |image11|